VasLem/KinectPainting/README.md

 I ended up abbandoning the idea of using the intersection points to identify the location of the object.
 I now use the mean intensity in each uniquely found object tile area and I assume that this corresponds to the object intensity.
 Yet, it seems like a real challenge to create a completely invariant method to changes of intensity and Kinect sensors aberrations.
 I am reaching the completion of the suggested algorithm, by addressing to small bugs, that prevent me from making any more progress.
 When I have solved them all, while I believe that after that the speed of the computations will have drastically increased, I might add a scipy library to accelerate the 'find the center of mass' part.
 Apart from the above, I implemented a method to read from recorded data, aka rosbag files.
 This will enable me to assess the quality of my method on known video data, before proceeding to the real-time implementation.

+#Update (22/10/2016)

+Almost after a week of no particular development and a lot of brainstorming, I found out some beautiful ideas to implement, based on the center of masses concept.
+The first one is that the dislocation of the center of mass can approximate the vertical vector to the contour of the object, if linearity is assumed, captured inside a cell from the active ones.
+Sadly, this idea doesn't always work, because the assumption of contour linearity does not stand true in every cell and there is high susceptibility to noisy contours.
+The second one is less complex and seems it will work.
+Based on the idea presented on the previous update, I instead firstly normalise the intensity in each cell and compare that with the initial normalised one.
+By setting a threshold (which, I believe, can be found to be dependent of the total intensity variance in a cell neighborhood), I receive a mask, with the object inside.
+There are several bugs that don't allow this to happen, however it is a matter of little time and great patience that this piece of work is finally coming to an end.

+#Update (27/10/2016)

+At last the object detection is over for now.
+This is because I have set high depth threshold, which in realtime applications will be probably useless, considering as normal action the touching of the surface on which someone wants to draw.
+At least now I have an algorithm highly invariant to Kinect noise, highly realtime (~100fps with CPU only) thus it is time to focus on the next big thing: How can I perform hand pose recognition.
+To this end, I found very interesting and highly promising the approach of a 2015 paper, in which random forests mixed with hand modeling are used, to find hand pose, with only input the depth image.
+They use many metrics to give outstanding results in above realtime processing with CPU utilisation.
+The paper is called 'Fast and Robust Hand Tracking Using Detection-Guided Optimization' and its respective page is http://handtracker.mpi-inf.mpg.de/projects/FastHandTracker/